Cloud Backup backup actions

 Previous section: View backup information with Cloud Backup

 This article describes the actions that you can perform during a single backup.

 You can access the Backup Actions menu in the following ways:

-Select Cloud Control Panel -> Backups -> Backups, and then click on the gear icon next to the backup name on the Configured Backups page.
+Log in to the Cloud Control Panel, click the Select a Product drop-down menu in the top navigation bar, then select Rackspace Cloud.
+Next, select Backups and then click on the gear icon next to the backup name on the Configured Backups page.

 Click on the Actions menu at the top of the Configuration Details page for a configured backup.

 From the Actions menu, you can perform the following actions:

 - Perform a backup